Bors-magedao/mage-docs/pages/faq.md

 Yes, the Mage Labs core Execution Protocol and fee relay staking programs have undergone independent security audits by firms such as Audita Security and Chainfox.
 The fee relay staking module was also audited by Cyberscope Security.

-## About Mage Labs' Liquidity Layer Fees
+## About Mage Labs Liquidity Layer Fees

 Mage Labs fee structure is designed to be highly competitive.
 It uses an Adaptive Fee Framework with multiple fee tiers, which allows for extremely low execution costs (up to 1000x - 70x cheaper than some other infrastructure layers).
 The fees collected from trades are distributed across capital providers, token stakers, NFT stakers, and the protocol treasury.